temporalio/documentation/docs/clusters/quick-install.md

 id: quick-install
 title: How to quickly install a Temporal Cluster for testing and local development
 sidebar_label: Quick install
+description: There are four ways to quickly install and run a Temporal Cluster.
 ---

-There are three ways to quickly install and run a Temporal Cluster:
+There are four ways to quickly install and run a Temporal Cluster:

 - [Docker](#docker): Using Docker Compose makes it easy to develop your Temporal Application locally.
 - [Render](#render): Our [temporalio/docker-compose](https://github.com/temporalio/docker-compose) experience has been translated to Render's Blueprint format for a an alternative cloud connection.